remko/waforth/README.md

 The interpreter runs a loop that processes commands, and switches to and from compiler mode.

-Contrary to some other Forth systems, this system doesn't use a strict threading system for executing code.
+Contrary to some other Forth systems, this system doesn't use direct threading for executing code.
 WebAssembly doesn't allow unstructured jumps, let alone dynamic jumps.
-Instead, each word is implemented as a single WebAssembly function, and the system uses calls and indirect calls (see below) to execute words.
+Instead, WAForth uses subroutine threading, where each word is implemented as a single WebAssembly function, and the system uses calls and indirect calls (see below) to execute words.